PropOrNot

-PropOrNot is a website that claims to expose Russian propaganda.
+PropOrNot is an anonymous website that claims to expose Russian propaganda.
 It has been featured in The Washington Post about Russian propaganda and the spread of fake news.
-PropOrNot's methods, anonymity and methods of defining propaganda have received criticism.
+PropOrNot's methods, lack of editorial staff and opaque methods of defining propaganda have received criticism.

 Operations and organization

 The website is written anonymously; a spokesperson for the website who spoke by phone to The New Yorker was described as an American male who was "well versed in Internet culture and swore enthusiastically."
 The same spokesperson said that the group comprised around 40 individuals.
 Writing in Rolling Stone, Matt Taibbi opined that based on "its Twitter responses to criticism of its report, PropOrNot sounded not like a group of sophisticated military analysts, but like one teenager".

 Compiled list

 On November 30, 2016, PropOrNot published a list of some 200 websites they classify as Russian propaganda based on "a combination of manual and automated analysis, including analysis of content, timing, technical indicators, and other reporting".
 The group's list includes Zero Hedge, Naked Capitalism, the Ron Paul Institute, Black Agenda Report, Truthout, Truthdig, antiwar.com, and many others, which the group suggests are "consistently, uncritically, and one-sidedly echoing, repeating, being used by, and redirecting their audiences to Russian official and semi-official state media".

 CounterPunch in response called PropOrNot a "shady little group," its findings "bogus," and their inclusion on the list a "baseless allegation."
 After email communications, PropOrNot agreed to remove CounterPunch from the list.

 PropOrNot has said there was a Russian propaganda effort involved in propagating fake news during the 2016 United States presidential election.
 PropOrNot has said it analyzed data from Twitter and Facebook and tracked propaganda from a disinformation campaign by Russia that had a national reach of 15 million people within the United States.
 PropOrNot concluded that accounts belonging to both Russia Today and Sputnik News promoted "false and misleading stories in their reports," and additionally magnified other false articles found on the Internet to support their propaganda effort.

 In 2021, a study in the Journal of Information Warfare examined the claims of PropOrNot and found evidence in support of its claims.
 The content analysis paper compared how Russian state media, and some of the outlets labelled as Russian propaganda by PropOrNot, addressed certain foreign policy topics such as Russia, Syria, Iran, Venezuela, and NATO.
 The study found that there was a strong correlation between the narratives promoted by Russia Today and Sputnik News, and those promoted by selected alternative media outlets, such as Zero Hedge, "New Cold War", Global Research, and "The Daily Sheeple".

 In January 2023, PropOrNot was suspended from Twitter.